cypnk/Anime-List/README.md

 Maoyuu Maou Yuusha (Maoyu)
 Maojo de Oyasumi (Sleepy Princess in the Demon Castle)
 Majo no Takkyuubin (Kiki's Delivery Service)
+Meari to Majo no Hana (Mary and the Witch's Flower)
 Michiko to Hatchin
 Mimi wo Sumaseba
 Minami-ke